stayradiated/bar/README.md

 BAR
 ===

-Basically it's BAR (Bar Ain't Recursive) by LemonBoy but using Node-Webkit.
+Basically it's [BAR (Bar Ain't Recursive) by LemonBoy](https://github.com/LemonBoy/bar) but using Node-Webkit.

-It uses Unix sockets to receive data in the same format as BAR.
+It uses unix sockets to receive data in the same format as BAR.

 Positives: